IllusionMarbler10/MarblesAndPhysics/README.md

 this project was started using only AI-generated code. (cause he tought that Marcos was going to do it himself, but now it's a time-saver for him.)

-in this program/game you can create objects, mechanisms, electricity (if that's possible yet!) and even Marble Races and Algothlons!
+in this program/game you can create objects, mechanisms, electricity (if that's possible yet!) and even Marble Races and Algathlons!

 *[insert Screenshot 1 here]*